Headshot Preparation Guide

 “What do I wear?”

 This will depend on the objective of your images and the tone you want them to have.
-Are you wanting a more formal, playful, lifestyle tone or a mix of the three?
+Are you wanting a more formal, glamorous, playful, lifestyle tone, a mix of the three or something else altogether?

 - Don’t wear misfiting clothes; too tight or too baggy.

 - Don’t choose anything with bold or distracting patterns (thin stripes for instance).

 - Don’t wear a color that washes out your skin tone.

 - Don’t wear accessories that compete or distract the attention from your eyes.

 - Don’t wing it and hope for the best.